chetan954/WebCrawlerText/readme.txt

 <4>.
 The compiled library files of the scripts imported in the webCrawler.py are kept in 'compiledLibs' folder.

-##Although the compiled libraries are made when you excecute the program, the files are still made available.
+##Although the compiled libraries are made automatically by the interpreter when you excecute the program,
+##the files are still made available.

 NOTE: 1.
 This project is made under standard python compiler for python ver.
 2.7.